 The Headteacher sets the school climate of mutual support and praise for success, so making bullying less likely.
-When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.
+When children feel they are important and belong to a friendly

 The role of the teacher

 Teachers in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
 They keep their own records of all incidents that happen in their class and that they are aware of in the school.